Aconcagua: Geologic history

 The mountain was created by the subduction of the Nazca Plate beneath the South American Plate.
 Aconcagua used to be an active stratovolcano (from the Late Cretaceous or Early Paleocene through the Miocene) and consisted of several volcanic complexes on the edge of a basin with a shallow sea.
-However, sometime in the Miocene, about 8 to 10 million years ago, the subduction angle started to decrease, resulting in a stop of the melting and more horizontal stresses between the oceanic plate and the continent, causing the thrust faults that lifted Aconcagua up off its volcanic root.
-The rocks found on Aconcagua's flanks are all volcanic and consist of lavas, breccias and pyroclastics.
+However, sometime in the Miocene, about 8 to 10 million years ago, the subduction angle started to decrease, resulting in a stop of the melting and more horizontal stresses between the oceanic plate and the continent, causing the thrust faults that lifted Aconcagua off its volcanic root.
+The rocks on Aconcagua's flanks are all volcanic and consist of lavas, breccias and pyroclastics.
 The shallow marine basin had already formed earlier (Triassic), even before Aconcagua arose as a volcano.
 However, volcanism has been present in this region for as long as this basin was around and volcanic deposits interfinger with marine deposits throughout the sequence.
-The colorful greenish, blueish and grey deposits that can be seen in the Horcones Valley and south of Puente Del Inca, are carbonates, limestones, turbidites and evaporates that filled this basin.
-The red colored rocks are intrusions, cinder deposits and conglomerates of volcanic origin.
+The colorful greenish, bluish and grey deposits seen in the Horcones Valley and south of Puente Del Inca, are carbonates, limestones, turbidites and evaporates that filled this basin.
+The red-colored rocks are intrusions, cinder deposits and conglomerates of volcanic origin.

 Climbing

 In mountaineering terms, Aconcagua is technically an easy mountain if approached from the north, via the normal route.
 Aconcagua is arguably the highest non-technical mountain in the world since the northern route does not absolutely require ropes, axes, and pins.
 Although the effects of altitude are severe (atmospheric pressure is 40% of sea level at the summit), the use of supplemental oxygen is not common.
 Altitude sickness will affect most climbers to some extent, depending on the degree of acclimatization.
 Although the normal climb is technically easy, multiple casualties occur every year on this mountain (in January 2009 alone, five climbers died).
-This is due to the large numbers of climbers who make the attempt and because many climbers underestimate the objective risks of the elevation and of cold weather, which is the real challenge on this mountain.
+This is due to the large numbers of climbers who attempt the ascent and because many climbers underestimate the significant risk posed by the elevation and cold weather.
 Given the weather conditions close to the summit, cold weather injuries are very common.

 The routes to the peak from the south and south-west ridges are more demanding and the south face climb is considered quite difficult.

 The Polish Glacier Traverse route, also known as the "Falso de los Polacos" route, crosses through the Vacas valley, ascends to the base of the Polish Glacier, then traverses across to the normal route for the final ascent to the summit.
 The third most popular route is by the Polish Glacier itself.

 Provincial Park rangers do not maintain records of successful summits but estimates suggest a summit rate of 30–40%.
 About 75% of climbers are foreigners and 25% are Argentinean.
-Among foreigners, the United States leads in the number of climbers, followed by Germany and the UK.
+Among foreigners, the United States leads in the number of climbers, followed by Germany and the United Kingdom.
 About 54% of climbers ascend the Normal Route, 43% up the Polish Glacier Traverse Route, and the remaining 3% on other routes.